 This vulnerability can be exploited by a client with reading privileges in a specific identity zone to extend those reading privileges to all other identity zones and obtain private information on the users, clients, and groups in them.
 This includes:

-- clients’ id, clients’ permissions (scopes and authorities), and authorized token grant types
+- Clients’ id, clients’ permissions (scopes, authorities), and authorized token grant types

 - Groups’ id